 Talent places the cells under the microscope to observe them.

 LAB MEDIA: Figure_4_panel_A_PDv.tif.
 Video editor: The authors consider this point important for viewers.
+Use any part of first 30 seconds of separately recorded video named “Pdis_P5_day1_thawed_movie_3.avi”

 Maintain the cells in a humidified incubator pre-set to 37 degrees Celsius and 5% CO2.
 Cells should be observed under the microscope regularly to determine the need for media refreshment or splitting [1].